MicrosoftDocs/powerapps-docs/powerapps-docs/sample-apps/emergency-response-data-transfer.md

     > [!div class="mx-imgBorder"]
     > ![Flows in the app](media/conf-all-flows.png "Flows in the app")

-1. Select a **Create Record when a File is Created in SFTP Location** flow to open the flow definition.
+1. Select the **Create Record when a File is Created in SFTP Location** flow to open the flow definition.

 1. Verify the embedded connections for this flow.
 These should be the same connections that you created earlier.

+1. If regional admins are expecting data from multiple hospitals, they will have to create a folder on the SFTP server for each such hospital, replicate the flow for each such hospital, and update the folder name accordingly in the replicated flow instance.
+To do this:

-If necessary, select **Edit** on the toolbar to authorize/fix the connections for the flow.
+    1. select **Edit** on the toolbar.

 1. Select **Save** to save the changes, and then select **Turn On**.